westerndigitalcorporation/libzbc/README.md

 sequential zone write pointer location).
 These changes are not internally tracked by *libzbc*.
 The functions provided to obtain the device zone information only provide a snapshot of the zone condition and state when executed.
-It is the responsability of an application to implement tracking of the device zone changes (such as increment to a sequential zone write pointer as writes to the zone are executed) if necessary.
+It is the responsibility of an application to implement tracking of the device zone changes (such as increment to a sequential zone write pointer as writes to the zone are executed) if necessary.